olepoeschl/NQueensFAF-GUI/README.md

 CPU: *i5-9300h @4GHz undervolted*

 # Versions
-unless otherwise stated, following times are referring to *single-threaded*
+unless its stated otherwise, following times are referring to *single-threaded*

 ## Version X (yet to come):
       - definitely N = 16 in < 1 sec